MattCSmith/Project-365/README.md

 ## DAY 139
 ### **Project:** Multiple Projects
 Again today covered multiple projects including some minor tweaks to the Discord bot, making a start on a quick temp fix of the slow load on the Mongo DB issue and then making some considering and starting plans for a future project.

+## DAY 140
+### **Project:** Challenged.Dev Backend
+Continued with the quick fix for the Mongo DB loading issue.
+I'm going to have the backend generate a JSON file periodically of the leaders, ready to serve to the front end upon request.
+This hopefuly should make the request alot quicker.